lbryio/lbry.tech/documents/build.md

 ## Introduction

 Want to build something on top of LBRY?
 This is the place to get started.

-At least, it's the place to get started so long as you have some idea of what LBRY _is_.
-If you don't, you should read the [Overview](/overview) and the [spec](/spec) for more technical details.
+If this is your first introduction to LBRY, you should read the [Overview](/overview) first.

 Want to build with us rather than on your own?
 Check out our [Contributing Guide](/contribute).